Edhet/rust-algo/README.md

     cargo run -r

+## multithreaded_sieve.rs

+A multithreaded implementation of the erathostenes sieve (incredibly slower than the singlethreaded one).

 ## multithreaded_primes.rs

 Finds all the prime numbers ranging from 0 to number given by argument input with multithread.